 To know more about this asana, click here: Tittibhasana

-The Anjaneyasana is a low lunge.
+The Anjaneyasana is a low lunge and is one of the best yoga poses for inner thighs reduction.
 Lunges mainly work on the muscles of the inner thighs.
 They give them a deep stretch and open them up thoroughly, making sure all the trapped stress is released, and the muscles are loosened.
 The low lunge is an integral asana when it comes to toning your inner thighs.
 It is increasingly beneficial if you incorporate a pulsing action when you do this asana.

 To know more about this asana, click here: Anjaneyasana

 The Gomukhasana or the Cow Face asana is also among the most versatile yoga asanas.
 It has many health benefits.
 Although this asana has both hand and leg movements, when it comes to toning the inner thighs, it is only the leg movement that we are concerned about.
 If you look closely, one knee is stacked over the other.
 It might look easy, but it is quite challenging.
 As you work towards perfecting the stacking, your inner thighs are toned and massaged.